nergmada/planning-wiki/readme.md

 Finally, if you have a planner which you think should be included in this reference guide, please ask for collaborator access (if you're the creator of the planner), or create an issue (if you're a user) and we'll try to include it.

-Any other issues should be sent to adam.green@kcl.ac.uk
+Any other issues/concerns should be sent to adam.green@kcl.ac.uk and I'll try to get back to you ASAP.

 ## Contents
 - Guide